tlh/workgroups.el/README.md

 `transient-mark-mode`, that region will still be highlighted after restarting Emacs and restoring that wconfig.
 They also save frame position and size.
-And wconfigs can be constructed programatically, without the need to manipulate a live frame, vastly simplifying things like frame morphing, window moving, frame reversing and other operations.
+And wconfigs can be constructed programatically, without the need to manipulate a live frame, enabling things like frame morphing, window moving, frame reversing and other operations.

 ## Getting Workgroups